 </article>

 Here, we directly go througharchive.FlagTo determine the properties of the current document.
-Ifarchivethe object is not available in the current template context, you can also usearchiveDetailthe tag to explicitly obtain, for example:
+Ifarchivethe object is not available in the current template context, it can also be usedarchiveDetailto explicitly retrieve using the tag, for example:

 {% archiveDetail currentDocFlag with name="Flag" %}